-Section 1.4 We must give you information about the plan, its network of pharmacies, and your covered drugs
+Section 1.4 We must give you information about our plan, our network of pharmacies, and your covered drugs

-As a member of your plan, you have the right to get several kinds of information from us.
+As a member of our plan, you have the right to get several kinds of information from us.

-If you want any of the following kinds of information, please call Member Services.
+If you want any of the following kinds of information, call Member Services.

 - Information about your plan.
 This includes, for example, information about your plan's financial condition. - Information about our network pharmacies.
 You have the right to get information about the qualifications of the pharmacies in our network and how we pay the pharmacies in our network. - Information about your coverage and the rules you must follow when using your coverage.
-Chapters 3 and 4 provide information about Part D prescription drug coverage. - Information about why something is not covered and what you can do about it.
-Chapter 7 provides information on asking for a written explanation on why a Part D drug is not covered or if your coverage is restricted.
+Chapters 3 and 4 provide information about Part D drug coverage. - Information about why something is not covered and what you can do about it.
+Chapter 7 provides information on asking for a written explanation on why a Part D drug isn't covered or if your coverage is restricted.
 Chapter 7 also provides information on asking us to change a decision, also called an appeal.

-Section 1.5 We must support your right to make decisions about your care
+Section 1.5 You have the right to know your treatment options and participate in decisions about your care

-You have the right to give instructions about what is to be done if you are not able to make medical decisions for yourself
+You have the right to give instructions about what's to be done if you can't make medical decisions for yourself

 Sometimes people become unable to make health care decisions for themselves due to accidents or serious illness.
-You have the right to say what you want to happen if you are in this situation.
-This means that, if you want to, you can:
+You have the right to say what you want to happen if you're in this situation.
+This means, if you want to, you can: